-Peer review of submissions to ASHA journals is typically single-blind, meaning the reviewers’ identities are withheld from the authors but the reviewers are aware of who wrote the paper they are evaluating.
-Authors may request a double-blind review in which neither the reviewers nor the authors know each other’s names, but authors’ identities will still be known to the editor-in-chief and editors.
+Peer review of submissions to ASHA journals is typically single-anonymized, meaning the reviewers’ identities are withheld from the authors but the reviewers are aware of who wrote the paper they are evaluating.
+Authors may request a double-anonymized review in which neither the reviewers nor the authors know each other’s names, but authors’ identities will still be known to the editor-in-chief and editors.
 Requests must be made at the time of submission and the author is responsible for removal of identifying information from the manuscript.
 Reviewers’ identities are not revealed to the author(s) unless reviewers choose to include their names in the review.
-Additional information on preparing manuscripts for a double-blind reviews is available in the Author Resource Center.
+Additional information on preparing manuscripts for a double-anonymized reviews is available in the Author Resource Center.

 Advantages of Reviewing for the ASHA Journals